Reddone/case-ql/docs/filter.md

 )
 ```

-Here TestFilter is wrapped by RelationFilter, which also adds a type information regarding the link between entities.
+Here *TestFilter* is wrapped by *RelationFilter*, which also adds a type information regarding the link between entities.
 This type information is necessary in order to help the TableFilter derivation process, so be careful to provide types
 in the right order.
-Note that the field holding the RelationFilter is named "relationTest", but you can give it the
+Note that the field holding the *RelationFilter* is named "relationTest", but you can give it the
 name you prefer.
 It makes little sense to enforce a naming convention on relations because one cannot know in advance
-which relations will be included in an EntityFilter; for example, you can opt to don't use RelationFilter at all.
+which relations will be included in an *EntityFilter*; for example, you can opt to don't use RelationFilter at all.

-The RelationFilter case class has three fields: EVERY, SOME and NONE.
+The *RelationFilter* case class has three fields: EVERY, SOME and NONE.
 The first one checks that every related entity
 meets the filter conditions, the second one performs the check on at least one related entity and the third one checks
 that no related entity meets the filter conditions.
 The following: